The magic thread lift15/02/21

 Is it really all we imagine it to be?

 A common misconception with thread-lifts is that it requires only a couple threads to completely 'lift' a face.
 I admit that even I hoped this would be the case, but after delving into the science I knew this was unlikely!
 In truth, each drooped cheek/jowl will require multiple threads and 2 or 3 sessions to get a result.
-A thread lift will lift a few mm, so it is great for a mild/moderate droop but the number of threads to get that lift will range from 4 to 8 per side.
-I must stress thread lifts are not a substitute for a surgical face lift and it’s important to maintain realistic expectations for this procedure.
-The good news is it's a low cost, minimal downtime tweak that results in fresher looking face and skin.
+A thread lift is great for a mild/moderate droop but the number of threads to get that lift will range from 4 to 8 per side.
+I must stress thread lifts are not a substitute for a surgical face lift but it's a low cost, minimal downtime tweak that results in fresher looking face and skin.

 How do thread lifts work?